Hike the Indian Seats Trail to the summit of Sawnee Mountain, an outstanding overlook with beautiful, long-range views of the North Georgia mountains.

 The hike follows a well-marked side trail to the mountain’s summit, reaching the overlook at 1.9 miles.
 Carved in the lofty, sheer face of the mountaintop are several natural depressions in the rock, were used by local tribes as seats for lookouts and meditation centuries ago.

 The overlook offers gorgeous, expansive views of the valley stretching below, and the southernmost range of Georgia’s Blue Ridge Mountains rise to the north on the distant horizon.
 Windswept conifers line the rocky ridge, with excellent views extending along its east-to-west length.

-The trail passes the Southern visitor center and parking area and a second mine entrance at 2.9 miles before turning northward, ascending a small knob at 3.4 miles before descending towards the Spot Road trailhead.
-The hike reaches the trailhead and visitors center at 4 miles.
+The trail passes the southern visitor center and parking area and a second mine entrance at 2.9 miles before turning northward, ascending a small knob at 3.4 miles before descending towards the Spot Road trailhead.
+The hike reaches the trailhead and visitors center at 4 miles, completing the adventure.